Decentralized and Parallel Primal and Dual Accelerated Methods for Stochastic Convex Programming Problems: Decentralized distributed optimization

-The main observation in dual approach (see Section~\ref{dual}) is as follows:
+The main observation in the dual approach (see Section~\ref{dual}) is as follows \cite{scaman2017optimal}: since $x(A^T y) = \x(\sqrt{W}\y)$ we should change the variables as follows

-It is obvious that \textbf{Input}, \textbf{Output} and lines 3--5 of Algorithm~\ref{Alg:PDSTM} have changed such that they can be fulfilled in a decentralized distributed manner.
-For that we have just multiply corresponding lines on $\sqrt{W}$.
+It is obvious that {input}, {output} and steps 3--5 of Algorithm~\ref{Alg:PDSTM} are changed such that they can be \dm{performed} in a decentralized distributed manner.
+For that we just multiply the corresponding steps \dm{by} $\sqrt{W}$.